-Judge overturns decision to permanently suppress serial offender's identity following Herald court action
+Judge's decision to permanently suppress serial offender's identity overturned after Herald challenge

-A judge's decision to permanently suppress a serial offender's name has been quashed following a challenge by the New Zealand Herald.
+A judge's decision to permanently suppress the name of a man who helped a crash victim before robbing her has been quashed following a challenge by the Herald.

 Judge David McNaughton, who sits at the Manukau District Court, suppressed the man's name in August because of concerns his alcohol and drug rehabilitation at Odyssey House could be severely compromised if he was identified.

-However, earlier this week the Herald challenged the decision in the High Court.
+However, last week the Herald challenged the decision in the High Court.

-Today, Justice Timothy Brewer released his decision and ruled in favour of the newspaper.
+Justice Timothy Brewer later released his decision and ruled in favour of the newspaper.

-But the offender, who never attended the rehab clinic, can still not be named after his lawyer, Devon Kemp, indicated he will seek to challenge Justice Brewer's decision in the Court of Appeal.
+The offender, who did not produce any evidence of attending the rehab clinic, can still not be named after his lawyer, Devon Kemp, indicated he will seek to challenge Justice Brewer's decision in the Court of Appeal.

 The man first helped but then robbed Shevaughn Johnstone just moments after she was involved in a serious crash in Papakura last year.